createhb21/AbroadFE/README.md

 - Recoil
 - styled-component

-Abroad is team project. you can go more info in [Abroad Github](https://github.com/AbroadKR)
+Abroad is team project. you can go to get more info, in [Abroad Github](https://github.com/AbroadKR)